Q. What is the submission deadline?

 A. Yes, you may use a maximum of five (5) unique abbreviations in the body of the abstract.
 No abbreviations may appear in the title.
 Keep in mind that abbreviations increase the difficulty of reading and evaluating abstracts, which will be considered in the review process.

-A. Abstracts are considered incomplete if a required action in the submission process was not performed or if the text of the abstract has fewer than 300, or more than 2,250, characters (not including spaces).
-To complete your abstract, you must return to the submission site and finish the required steps by 11:59 PM EST on Wednesday, February 1, 2017.
+A. Abstracts are considered incomplete if a required action in the submission process was not performed and/or if the text of the abstract has fewer than 300, or more than 2,250 characters (not including spaces).
+To complete your abstract, you must return to the submission site and finish the required steps by 11:59 PM ET on Wednesday, January 24, 2024.
 Submissions with Incomplete status after this deadline will not be considered for presentation.

 Q. How many abstracts can I submit?